-But when something goes wrong, whether it be genetics, environmental exposures, severe illness, malnutrition, traumatic events or chronic stress, the brain can become “dysregulated.”
-Brain dysregulations are numerous and include disorders like anxiety and depression, autism, attention deficient, behavior, sleep, migraines, emotional instability, seizures, cerebral palsy, eating disorders, PTSD, focus and memory issues.
+But when something goes wrong, whether it be genetics, environmental exposures, severe illness, malnutrition, traumatic events, or chronic stress, the brain can become “dysregulated.”
+Brain dysregulations are numerous and include disorders like anxiety and depression, autism, attention deficiency, behavior, sleep, migraines, emotional instability, seizures, cerebral palsy, eating disorders, PTSD, focus, and memory issues.

 Neurofeedback addresses problems of brain dysregulation, or imbalance.
-Neurofeedback monitors brain activity and training the brain to function more efficiently and balanced.
+Neurofeedback monitors brain activity and trains the brain to function more efficiently and balanced.

 Training The Brain Back Into Balance

 Since the brain is malleable and capable of “neuroplasticity” – learning new thoughts and behaviors – we can actually re-train the brain to function more optimally, again.

 Neurofeedback (also called Neuro Therapy) is a non-invasive process where brain waves are monitored in real-time by a computer, which can then use that information to produce changes in brainwave activity.
 The process of adjusting brainwave activity is known as operant conditioning, which is a method where rewards for positive behavior increase learning capabilities.

 The key to successful neurofeedback is to lower certain brainwave frequencies while promoting other, healthier frequencies over time.